LukeFlaherty/JukeNightsAndWeekends/juketoy/README.md

 - - its just share prices in the artist, supply demand
 - - only 10,000 coins, you get a certain amount of the coins and their future value as the artist gains popularity

+Artist controls how diluted their stuff is like a company does in the market

 ## Getting Started

 First, run the development server: